Skip to content

 This guide breaks down the types of investors in real estate, from those just getting started with residential properties or real estate investment trusts to major players like institutional investors handling commercial real estate assets.

-We’ll cover common investment strategies, how to match them with your risk tolerance, and where you might fit in.
+We’ll cover common investment strategies, how to match them with your risk tolerance, the capital needed to begin, and where you might fit in.

 You’ll also learn how to spot potential investment opportunities, what to consider when comparing a fixed vs variable rate commercial mortgage, and how to move from scraping by to actually building a property portfolio—one step at a time.